yimindai0521/ACBalancing/README.md

   for estimating average treatment effects (ATE) or average treatment effects in controlled or treated groups (ATC or ATT).
 It includes Mahalanobis balancing and high-dimensional Mahalanobis balancing method.

-- `MB()` produces an estimate of ATE or ATC and ATT.
-- `hdMB()` produces an estimate of ATE or  ATC and ATT in high-dimensional data.

 ## Installation

-You can install the development version of MBalance from [GitHub](https://github.com/) with:
+You can install the development version of ACBalancing from [GitHub](https://github.com/) with:

 ``` r
 if (!require("devtools")){